Ydeh22/dlplatforms/README.md

 # Deep Learning Platforms in Food Recognition
-This project is part of a research, where it is developed a new system exploitoing commercial deep learning platform for image content predictions.
-Popular deep learning based platforms form image content prediction.
-The case study of food type and ingredients identification.
+In this project it is developed a new system exploiting commercial deep learning platforms, for image content predictions.
+A case study of food type and ingredients identification.

 ### Deep Learning based platforms
 - Vision AI (https://cloud.google.com/vision/)